pryoritymusic/webpagetest-blog/src/posts/understanding-the-new-cumulative-layout-shift.md

 In addition to tracking both the new and old CLS scores, some teams might find value in keeping an eye on their second highest window.
 The Target example is a good one.
 The maximum window is .415, but the next highest window isn't far behind at .405.

 If Target made a concerted push to improve the shifts in their current max window, they might expect to see their new CLS score show noticeable improvements.
-However, if the improvements to those shifts didn't also improve the shifts in their second highest window, then they would only see a negligible impact—the second highest window is .405.
+However, if the improvements to those shifts didn't also improve the shifts in their second highest window, then they would only see a negligible impact as the second highest window would take the place of the first.

 ## So...not so cumulative after all?